 A permit from the DNR is required to install and operate an aeration system.
-Permit holders must publish public notices, post warning signs, and inspect the systems at least once every seven days.
+Permit holders must publish public notices, post warning signs and inspect the systems at least once every seven days.
 Liability insurance is generally required of private groups or citizens operating aeration systems in protected waters.
-Watch for notices in your local media identifying aerated lakes in your area.
+Watch for notices in local media identifying aerated lakes.
 DNR staff ensure permittees comply with all requirements and regularly inspect systems for safety.

 Some municipalities may have ordinances that prohibit entering into the thin ice marked area and/or prohibit the night use of motorized vehicles on lakes with aeration systems in operation.
 These local regulations are often posted at accesses where they apply.

-Questions concerning aeration or thin ice can be answered by calling a regional or area fisheries office or the Department of Natural Resources toll-free at 888-MINNDNR (888-646-6367).
+Questions concerning aeration or thin ice can be answered by calling a regional or area fisheries office or the DNR at 888-646-6367.